milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

 // RegisterService registers the service to etcd so that other services
 // can find that the service is online and issue subsequent operations
 // RegisterService will save a key-value in etcd
-// key: metaRootPath + "/services" + "/ServerName-ServerID"
+// key: metaRootPath + "/services/" + "ServerName(-ServerID)(optional)"
 // value: json format
 // {
-//     "ServerID": ServerID
+//     "ServerID": "ServerID",
-//     "ServerName": ServerName // ServerName
+//     "ServerName": "ServerName",
-//     "Address": ip:port // Address of service, including ip and port
+//     "Address": "ip:port",
-//     "LeaseID": LeaseID // The ID of etcd lease
+//     "LeaseID": "LeaseID",
 // }
+// MetaRootPath is configurable in the config file.
+// Exclusive means whether this service can exist two at the same time, if so,
+// it is false.
+Otherwise, set it to true and the key will not have ServerID.
-// MetaRootPath is configurable in the config file. func RegisterService(etcdKV *etcdkv.EtcdKV, session *Session, ttl int64) (<-chan *clientv3.LeaseKeepAliveResponse, error) {}
+// But ServerID still will be stored in value. func RegisterService(etcdKV *etcdkv.EtcdKV, session *Session, ttl int64) (<-chan *clientv3.LeaseKeepAliveResponse, error) {}

 // ProcessKeepAliveResponse processes the response of etcd keepAlive interface